department of psychology

 - 4 research workshops in the student’s area (12 credits)

-- 2 independent studies (6 credits)
+- 2 other courses (possibly independent studies) (6 credits)

 - PS692 Professional Development Workshop (0-credit, ungraded course)